-In 1856 Jean-Léon Gérôme traveled on a Grand Tour of the Near East and Encampment near Constantinople is the result of a plein-air (painting produced outside at the scene) oil sketch.
+In 1856 Jean-Léon Gérôme travelled on a Grand Tour of the Near East and the Encampment near Constantinople is the result of a plein-air (painting produced outside at the scene) oil sketch.

 We see in the foreground a few humble tents sheltering their occupants from the heat of the sun.
 This is in contrast to the background view of the city of Constantinople, with the renowned and ornate spires or minarets of the Haghia Sophia church or mosque rising into the pale blue sky.
 This work was painted 22 years after Gérôme’s travels and the original sketch.